PADI Deep Diver Speciality Course, Kota Kinabalu, Malaysia

 What’s not included?

-What do I need to bring on my PADI Deep Diver Course in Kota Kinabalu?
+What do I need to bring to my PADI Deep Diver Course in Kota Kinabalu?

 - Your diver certification card and dive log book